voxpupuli/puppet-icingaweb2/README.md

 This module can manage all configurations files of Icinga Web 2 and import an initial database schema.
 It can install and manage all official [modules](https://www.icinga.com/products/icinga-web-2-modules/) as well as modules developed by the community.

+### What's new in version 3.0.0

+* The current version now uses the `icinga::repos` class from the new module `icinga` for the configuration of repositories including EPEL on RedHat and Backports on Debian. (see https://github.com/icinga/puppet-icinga)

 ## Setup